Digital ISP for doctoral students

 Select "Type of Meeting," fill in the date and participants.

-At least one supervision concertation per year should focus on the progress of the doctoral student’s education.
+At least one supervision meeting per year shall concern the doctoral student's progression in relation to the degree objectives, how the previous plan is followed and a planning for further studies.
 The conversation is documented as “Annual follow-up conversation”.

 Thesis work